Autumn Term Opening FAQ's

 Students will begin to return to school from Wednesday 25th August.

 To enable them to adjust to being in school and get used to the new routines necessitated by the government guidance we will be inviting year groups in as follows:

 Year 7 are invited in on their own on the first day as they missed out on all their induction visits so we want them to have a day on their own to get used to the school.
-This staged introduction to school life will enable all students to become familiar with new safety measures and their designated areas within the school as there are new routines for all to get used to.
+This staged introduction to school life will enable all students to become familiar with new safety measures and the one way system within the school as there are new routines for all to get used to.